joseeden/joeden/docs/018-Observability/010-Prometheus-and-Grafana/023-Console-Templates.md

     ![](/img/docs/12112024-Observability-prometheus-console-template-custom-10.png)

-3. Update the template and add `memory stats` for the nodes
+3. Update the template and add `memory stats` of the nodes

     ```html
     {{template "head" .}}